 Refraction involves the redirection of light passing through the lens, to focus on the retina.
 The refractive region of the AcrySof® ReSTOR® IOL bends light as it passes through the lens to a focal point on the retina.
 This outer ring of the AcrySof® ReSTOR® IOL surrounds the apodized diffractive region and is dedicated to focusing light for distance vision.

 For most patients, the AcrySof® ReSTOR® IOL delivers excellent near and distance vision, and good intermediate vision without reading glasses or bifocals.
 In fact, with this increase in vision quality, AcrySof® ReSTOR® IOL patients would be able to pass the visual acuity portion of the driver's license exam in most states.

-Finally, quality vision and true freedom from glasses for 80% of patients
+Finally, quality vision and true freedom from glasses for 80% of patients.

 During the AcrySof® ReSTOR® IOL clinical studies, patients experienced lifestyle enhancement through quality vision, and greater freedom from reading glasses and bifocals.
-In fact, according to the AcrySof® ReSTOR® clinical studies, four out of five patients with the AcrySof® ReSTOR® IOL reported never wearing glasses following cataract surgery in both eyes, compared to only 1 out of 10 patients with monofocal lenses.
+In fact, according to the AcrySof® ReSTOR® clinical studies, 4 out of 5 patients with the AcrySof® ReSTOR® IOL reported never wearing glasses following cataract surgery in both eyes, compared to only 1 out of 10 patients with monofocal lenses.
 This is the highest level of freedom from glasses ever demonstrated in an IOL clinical trial.

 Additionally, the AcrySof® ReSTOR® clinical studies indicated that nearly 94% of the study subjects were so satisfied with their new quality vision that they would have the AcrySof® ReSTOR® IOL implanted again.